-When S's husband comes over to the bed and tries to touch her, she shrinks, "like there is something inside my stomach that collects all my organs into one pile and contracts".
-S's husband, is a gentle man who has been attracted to her since the day they've met but S feels that contraction every time her husband tries to initiate sexual intercourse: "There is a part inside the stomach that pulls and contracts just like a reaction to danger" she says.
+When Daniel's husband tries to touch her, she shrinks "like there is something inside my stomach that collects all my organs into one pile and contracts".
+Daniel's husband is a gentle man who has been attracted to her since the day they've met but Daniel feels that contraction every time he initiate sexual intercourse "There is a part inside the stomach that pulls and contracts just like a reaction to danger" she says.

 -"What is it afraid of?"
 I ask during the session.

--"Mostly that he will touch me, it keeps scanning the area I'm afraid to miss something, don’t let me miss', it says.
+-"Mostly that he will touch me, it keeps scanning the area afraid to miss something".

 -"It has a huge responsibility…"